jirihradil/whatlanguage/README.md

 This gem adds the Czech language.
 Nothing else was added nor updated.

-The czech word list was extracted from Milan Svoboda's GNU/FDL English to Czech dictionary available at http://slovnik.zcu.cz.
-Thanks Milan.
+The czech word list was extracted from Milan Svoboda's (and collaborators) GNU/FDL English to Czech dictionary available at http://slovnik.zcu.cz.
+Thanks Milan and other collaborators/authors: http://slovnik.zcu.cz/spoluprace.php

 ## Synopsis